-And the Jebusite, and the Amorite, and the Girgasite,...
+And their dwelling was from Mesha, as thou goest unto Sephar a mount of the east....
 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.